yusufklncc/Hackintosh-for-All-Computers/tools/phase0/FINDINGS.md

 # Phase 0 findings

-Analysis of the 178 configs under `EFI/OC/config/`, run with the scripts in this directory.
+Analysis of the 178 configs that used to live under `EFI/OC/config/`, run with the scripts in this directory.
 Question: can these be generated from layered profiles instead of maintained by hand?

 Answer: yes.
-The tree is already layered, the layers are just materialised.
+The tree was already layered, the layers were just materialised.
+It has since been replaced by `profiles/`, and this document is the record of why that was thought safe before it was done.

 ## Layer coordinates